Whitemarsh Park Weed Warriors

 Do I have to bring anything?

-You'll need to dress appropriately, meaning long shirts and pants with closed-toe shoes or boots, and bring the release form (we will have extras that day) and water.
-You may want to bring a hat to cover your head as well.
+You'll need to dress appropriately, meaning long-sleeved shirts and pants with closed-toe shoes or boots.
+You may want to wear a hat or ball cap to cover your head.
+Please bring the release form and water!
 The City will provide everything else.
 That includes gloves, water, tools, insect and poison ivy repellent, and bags.
-Items you may wish to bring include knee pads for working around the base of trees and a snack.

 Is there anything else I should know?

-Yes.
-We will be working in the woods along the driveway by the Bowie Playhouse.
 Because we are in a forest setting, there is the potential for ticks, stinging insects and poison ivy.
 If you are allergic to bees or wasps and have an EpiPen, please be sure to have it with you when you come!
-When you RSVP, you will receive additional details on what to wear.